gvwilson/sensibleadventures/misc/bear-02.md

 "You too," Noxy replied, her face warm despite the early evening chill.

-Prince Lormay watched as the housemaid led Noxy away.
+Prince Thokmay watched as the housemaid led Noxy away.
 He should probably take a bath before dinner too, he realized.
 And find a clean shirt.
 And see if anyone knew the new Chaghan consul's name yet.
 The outgoing one, Yisu, had claimed not to know.
 "Oh, they don't tell